chapter 01

 "If I demanded that fly to worship me or I would torture it and kill it, what would you think."

-"That you are trying to convince me it is stupid to worship god."
+“That you are trying to convince me it is stupid to worship God.”

-"I love you, Liz."
+“I love you, Susanna.”

 "I know that, Helene."

-Quote Genesis vs. 4: "And the serpent said to the woman, "You are not going to die, but God (the father of all fathers) knows that as soon as you eat of it your eyes will be opened and be liked unto an angel who knows truth and fiction."
+Genesis vs. 4: “And the serpent said to the woman, “You are not going to die, but God (the father of all fathers) knows that as soon as you eat of it your eyes will be opened and be liked unto an angel who knows truth and fiction.”
+EQ.

-"Mary Helene.
-Get down here for dinner."
+“Mary Helene.
+Get down stairs for dinner.”

 "I'm not hungry."